seymurabdullayev/HR-Dashboard-Report/README.md

 - Female Employees – a card visual showing the total number of female employees
 - Service Years – a clustered bar chart displaying employee tenure distribution
 - Distance Status – a donut chart showing employees grouped by the distance between their home and office
-- Job Levels – a stacked column chart illustrating five job levels based on satisfaction levels
+- Job Levels – a stacked column chart illustrating five job levels based on satisfaction levelsH
 - Overtime Status – a pie chart comparing employees working overtime vs. not
 - Employees Job Satisfaction – a stacked column chart dividing job satisfaction into high, medium, and low categories
 - Employees Indicators by Education Fields – a clustered column chart displaying employees categorized by their education fields